 Maybe finishing off an 18” pie every day might be excessive, but you can eat pizza often if you do it right.
 Unlike other vices such as cigarettes or drugs, pizza does have many healthy options.
 It’s all about moderation and common sense.

-If you’re worried about calories, eat smaller portions, exercise more and be aware of the ingredients, but do eat some pizza because you want it, and because you can.
+If you’re worried about calories, eat smaller portions, exercise more and be aware of the ingredients, but do eat some pizza because you want it, and eat it because you can.

 It’s okay to admit to yourself that you need it.